*Financially supported by Student Activity Fees

 What do I do if I need to see a doctor and do not have a primary care physician?

-The Office of Health Services maintains a list of Urgent Care Clinics in the area.
 To obtain a list of primary care physicians in the area who are taking patients and who accept your insurance, contact the Health Professionals at Mountain States Health Alliance by calling 1.800.888.5551.

 Self-Care Stations with supplies for first aid and minor illnesses are available at no charge.
 Complete a self-care form and take only what is needed or recommended.